Sustainability, Scaling, and Uncertainty: 3D Printing Trends for 2020

 5. Investing in automated post-processing

 As companies scale their 3D printing operations, they increasingly rely on automation.
-But the potential to scale is limited by post processing, which today is still mostly a manual process.
-Scaling this manual process by simply adding people increases cost, variability, and doesn’t increase reliability.
+But the potential to scale is limited by post-processing, which today is still mostly a manual process.
+Scaling this manual process by simply adding people increases cost and variability but doesn’t increase reliability.
 If we want to scale production, the only way forward is to automate post-processing.

 This is especially the case for mass customization.
 For personalized footwear, different customers may want different colors, which complicates the process even more.
 And even if we talk about mass customization, the total output is still relatively small.

 Fortunately, Industry 4.0, with its increased automation capabilities and robotics, is creating new ways to automate the post-processing steps.
-This will require time, effort, and new investments, which will only pay off if 3D printing starts to scale.
+This will require time, effort, and new investments that will only pay off if 3D printing starts to scale.
 Which it will.
 And that’s why it’s vital to invest in automated post-processing today.

 3D printing in 2020